This Collection began with the acquisition of autographs of two cardinals, Angelo Roncalli and Giovanni Montini

-On April 26, 1995, I received in the mail my first two papal autographs: those of Pope Saint John XXIII as Cardinal Angelo Roncalli, and of Pope Saint Paul VI as Archbishop Giovanni Montini.
-I know this, because I’ve always recorded in my Bible the date I receive a new pope’s autograph for my Collection.
+On April 26, 1995, I received in the mail my first two papal autographs: those of Pope Saint John XXIII as Cardinal Angelo Roncalli, and Pope St. Paul VI as Cardinal Giovanni Montini.
+I know this, because I’ve always recorded in my Bible the dates I receive a new pope’s autograph for my Collection.

 About the Papal Artifacts’ Collection